SFDC-Assets/Get-Geolocation/README.md

 ## Summary

 This Lightning Web Component is intended to be a (mostly) silent component that you can drag onto a flow screen and retrieve the device's current geolocation.
-The latitude and longitude coordinates are returned in a pair of variables that can be used by the flow.
+The latitude, longitude, altitude, speed, and heading are returned in a set of variables that can be used by the flow.

 ## Installation and Setup